glennlopez/Cpp.Playground/tools/README.md

 Tools
 =================
-A place for all the C++ tools I made which benifit me personally.
+A place for all the C++ tools I made which benefit me personally.
 These tools are not "glorious" enough to have their own repo.
 Feel free to comment if you see anything I can improve on.